Matrics, apply for a Bursary and Training Contract

 What happens once you enter into a training contract with EY?

 A training contract spans a three-year period.
-First year trainees, called ‘assistants’ will get to know the client and their business and thereafter write the Qualifying Exam 1- Initial Test of Competence (ITC).
+First year trainees, called ‘assistants’ will get to know the client and their business and thereafter write the Qualifying Exam 1- Initial Assessment of Competence (IAC).
 Second year trainees titled ‘seniors’ take on more responsibility and are expected to contribute more to the team and later write the Qualifying Exam 2- Assessment of Professional Competence (APC).
 ‘Supervisors’, who are third and final year trainees, manage or run a client assignment, and supervise and coach junior trainees.
 Once third year trainees pass both exams and complete the training, they will register with SAICA as a CA(SA).

 Interview tips